databrary/www/databrary/input/pages/access/policies.md

 - Template to obtain [Lab Staff Release](|filename|policies/staff-release.mdi) for use of videos in which they appear

+- Template [Lab Staff Agreement](|filename|policies/staff-agreement.mdi) to ensure proper use of Databrary

 - Participant [Bill of Rights](|filename|policies/bill-of-rights.mdi) regarding data sharing

 - [Best Practices for Data Security](|filename|policies/best-practices.mdi)